Jacobian determinant inequality on corank 1 Carnot groups with applications: Introduction

 Juillet \cite{Jui} proved that the Lott-Sturm-Villani curvature-dimension condition does not hold for any pair of parameters $(N,K)$ on the Heisenberg group $\mathbb H^n$ (endowed with its usual Carnot-Carath\'eo\-do\-ry metric $d_{CC}$ and $\mathcal L^{2n+1}$-measure), which is the simplest sub-Riemannian structure.
 Accordingly, there were strong doubts on the validity of a sub-Riemannian version of the Jacobian determinant inequality in the sub-Riemannian context.
 However, by using a natural Riemannian approximation of the Heisenberg group as in Ambrosio and Rigot \cite{AR}, the authors of the present paper proved (\ref{Jacobian-000}) on $\mathbb H^n$, see \cite{BKS1,BKS}, where the Heisenberg distortion coefficient $\tau_s^{2n+1}:[0,2\pi]\to [0,\infty]$ is defined by

 and $\theta = \theta_x$ is the 'vertical' derivative of $\frac{d_{CC}^2(\psi(x),\cdot)}{2}$ at the point $x$.

 In the present paper we prove a Jacobian determinant inequality on corank 1 Carnot groups where the sub-Riemannian geometry is more complicated than the one of the model Heisenberg group $\mathbb H^n$ due to the presence of {abnormal} geodesics and the 'anisotropic' structure of the cut locus.
 Our method is different from the one in \cite{BKS1, BKS} as we obtain the Jacobian determinant inequality by an intrinsic approach, without using a Riemannian approximation.
 As in \cite{BKS1, BKS}, we apply our Jacobian determinant inequality to establish various functional and geometric inequalities in the present setting including entropy, Brunn-Minkowski and Borell-Brascamp-Lieb inequalities.
-These results should open up the way to considering the above inequalities in a broader context outside the realm of $CD(K,N)$-type conditions by replacing the coefficients $\tau_{s}^{N, K}$ by expressions that are suitable for sub-Riemannian geometries.
+These results should open up the way to considering the above inequalities in a broader context outside the realm of $CD(K,N)$-type conditions by replacing the coefficients $\tau_{s}^{N, K}$ by expressions that are suitable for sub-Riemannian geometries. {In this way, our results motivate the so-called "grande unification" of the three main geometries (Riemannian, Finslerian and sub-Riemannian), suggested by C. Villani in \cite[p.
+43]{Villani-2}.}

 In order to present our main result, let us fix some notation.
-We denote by $G$ a $k+1$ dimensional corank 1 Carnot group with its Lie algebra $\mathfrak g=\mathfrak g_1\oplus \mathfrak g_2$, where dim$\mathfrak g_1=k$ and dim$\mathfrak g_2=1$.
+We denote by $G$ a $k+1$ dimensional corank 1 Carnot group with its Lie algebra $\mathfrak g=\mathfrak g_1\oplus \mathfrak g_2$, where dim$\mathfrak g_1=k\geq 2$ and dim$\mathfrak g_2=1$.
 The operation on $\mathfrak g$ (in exponential coordinates on $\mathbb R^k\times \mathbb R$) can be given by

 where $x=(x_1,...,x_k,x_z)$, $y=(y_1,...,y_k,y_z)$, and $\mathcal A=[\mathcal A_{ij}]$ is a $k\times k$ real skew-symmetric matrix.
 Let $e=(0_{\mathbb R^k},0)\in \mathbb R^k\times \mathbb R$ be the neutral element in $(G,\circ).$ The layers $\mathfrak g_1$ and $\mathfrak g_2$ are generated by the left-invariant vector fields